Moving In: FALL 2025

 Things to Know

 As a member of the residential community, you are responsible for understanding and abiding by the residential policies and procedures, including the Housing Agreement, the Community Standards and Conduct Procedures.
-Before you move in, take the time to get familiar with the policies and procedures at housing.wwu.edu/living-on-campus/policies.
+Read the Policies & Procedures carefully before moving in.

 Once you register for classes, you are eligible for an official Western ID card.
 Your card covers: